Graylog2/documentation/pages/installation/os/centos.rst

 Now install the Graylog repository configuration and Graylog itself with the following commands::

   $ sudo rpm -Uvh https://packages.graylog2.org/repo/packages/graylog-4.0-repository_latest.rpm
-  $ sudo yum update && sudo yum install graylog-server graylog-enterprise-plugins graylog-integrations-plugins graylog-enterprise-integrations-plugins
+  $ sudo yum install graylog-server graylog-enterprise-plugins graylog-integrations-plugins graylog-enterprise-integrations-plugins

 .. hint:: If you do not want the :ref:`Integrations Plugins <integrations_plugins>` or the :ref:`Enterprise Plugins <enterprise_features>` installed, then simply run ``sudo yum install graylog-server``